zeuming/RoboTwin/policy/openpi/README.md

 You only need to write `repo_id`  on your datasets.
 If you want to change the `name` in `TrainConfig`, please include `fast` if you choose `pi_fast_base` model.
+If your do not have enough gpu memory, you can set fsdp_devices, refer to config.py line `src/openpi/training/config.py` line 353.

 ## 4. Finetune model
 Simply modify the `repo_id` to fine-tune the model: